Shuffle a List, String, Tuple in Python: random.shuffle, sample

 Modified: | Tags: Python, List

-In Python, you can shuffle (i.e., randomize) a list with random.shuffle() and random.sample().
+In Python, you can shuffle (i.e., randomly reorder) sequences using random.shuffle() and random.sample().

-random.shuffle() shuffles a list in place, and random.sample() returns a new randomized list. random.sample() is also applicable to immutable data types, such as strings and tuples.
+While random.shuffle() modifies a list in place, random.sample() returns a new randomized list and also supports immutable types such as strings and tuples.

 For information on sorting or reversing a list, refer to the following articles.